Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Sketch on the map/README.md

 # Sketch on the map

-Use the Sketch Editor to edit or sketch a new point, line, or polygon geometry on a map.
+Use the Geometry Editor to edit or sketch a new point, line, or polygon geometry on a map.

 ![Image of sketch on map 1](sketch-on-map-1.png)
 ![Image of sketch on map 2](sketch-on-map-2.png)